Disk read-and-write head: GMR heads

 In 1997 GMR, giant magnetoresistive heads started to replace AMR heads.

 Since the 1990s, a number of studies have been done on the effects of colossal magnetoresistance (CMR), which may allow for even greater increases in density.
 But so far it has not led to practical applications because it requires low temperatures and large equipment size.

 TMR heads

 In 2004, the first drives to use tunneling MR (TMR) heads were introduced by Seagate allowing 400 GB drives with 3 disk platters.
 Seagate introduced TMR heads featuring integrated microscopic heater coils to control the shape of the transducer region of the head during operation.
-The heater can be activated prior to the start of a write operation to ensure proximity of the write pole to the disk/medium.
+The heater can be activated prior to the start of a write operation to ensure proximity of the write pole to the disk and medium.
 This improves the written magnetic transitions by ensuring that the head's write field fully saturates the magnetic disk medium.
 The same thermal actuation approach can be used to temporarily decrease the separation between the disk medium and the read sensor during the readback process, thus improving signal strength and resolution.
 By mid-2006 other manufacturers have begun to use similar approaches in their products.